 Get to Know the GCWCC

-The GCWCC is the largest workplace charitable campaign in Canada and it engages federal public service employees and retirees in a combined effort to raise funds and donate time to those in need.
+The Government of Canada Workplace Charitable Campaign (GCWCC) is the largest workplace charitable campaign in Canada.
+The campaign engages federal public service employees and retirees in a combined effort to raise funds and donate time to those in need.

-In 2024, our theme is “The GCWCC connects us to our communities", including the ones we live in, belong to, and support.
-Public servants come together through the GCWCC to build team spirit, create a sense of belonging, and give back to Canadians.
-Together our charitable efforts make a difference across the country.
+In 2025, our theme is “Our Campaign, Our Communities; A Brighter Canada for All".
+As public servants, we can come together through the GCWCC to build team spirit, create a sense of belonging, and give back to Canadians.

-Public servants and retirees can support HealthPartners, United Way Centraide or any other registered Canadian charity you choose.
-In 2023, the GCWCC raised $28.9 million to help communities across the country.
+Through the GCWCC, you can support HealthPartners, United Way Centraide or any other registered Canadian charity of your choice.
+In 2024, the GCWCC raised more than 27.7 million dollars to help communities across the country.

 Why does it matter?

-In 2023, the GCWCC helped nearly 6,900 charities to improve lives by building stronger communities and healthier people nationwide.
-The generosity of campaign donors has helped deliver critical care and services – when and where they were needed most – to make a difference in the lives of Canadians.
+In 2024, the GCWCC helped over 6,500 charities to improve lives by building stronger communities and healthier people nationwide.
+The generosity of donors has helped deliver critical care and services – when and where they were needed most – to make a difference in the lives of Canadians.

-The Named Recipients – HealthPartners and United Way Centraide - use research, local knowledge, and community partnerships to make informed investment decisions, maximizing the impact of donations.
-You can also direct your support to one or as many causes or charities you care about by selecting any registered Canadian charity when completing your pledge.
+The Named Recipients – HealthPartners and United Way Centraide – use research, local knowledge, and community partnerships to make informed investment decisions, maximizing the impact of donations.
+You can also support any other registered Canadian charity.

 HealthPartners: